MartinaKenna/MartinaKenna/README.md

 **Open To:**
 - 🔬 Research internships in computer vision, generative AI, or medical imaging
-- 🤝 Open-source collaboration on perception and scientific computing tools
+- 💼 Engineering internships in ML, computer vision, or autonomous systems
-- 🌍 International research environments and PhD opportunities
+- 🌍 International environments and collaborative teams

 <br clear="right"/>